elianiva/elianiva.github.io/src/post/should-you-care-about-deno/index.md

 Some of Deno flags that we can use are `--allow-write`, `--allow-read`, `--allow-net`, and some other.
 Just refer to Deno's manual, it explains really well!

 ## Conclusion
 Now, back to our original question.
 Should you care about Deno?
 My answer is yes.
-Deno is an awesome project that we should care about even if we don't use it for production.
+Considering what Deno offers, it's an awesome project that we should care about even if we don't use it for production yet.
 Knowing Deno early will benefit you in the future in my opinion.
 It's still in a very early phase though.
 You can either try to play with it or even better, contribute to the project.
 I don't think it's production-ready yet.
 Maybe in a few years, it will blow up just like Node JS does.